Disclaimer: if you’re one of the people who took offence to ‘that post’ or you have a habit of skim reading, please note:

 1) this post is written with affection for Malta and the term 20 crazy things about Malta should be taken with a pinch of salt as I had to pick a short snappy title

-2) I choose my words respectfully and carefully when writing…so if you intend to comment I advise you to do the same
+2) I choose my words respectfully and carefully when writing…so if you intend to comment I request that you do the same

-3) if you think this post is meant to insult, it’s a good idea to come back here to the start and reread it.
+3) if you think this post is meant to insult, it’s a good idea to come back hereand reread this bit.

 So….it’s that time of year again.
 The time of year when I suddenly realise marks yet another anniversary of my arrival in Malta